 It’s also worth noting that monthly payments will be slightly more expensive, due to them including VAT.

 To find out what documents you need for a personal agreement, check out our other guide on this.

 Although short-term vehicle leasing isn’t offered by every provider, it’s becoming increasingly popular as an alternative to standard car rental, which often charges higher daily rates.

 On the contrary, a short-term lease intends to be a solution to this problem, offering the same fixed monthly payments as a standard two to three-year agreement, but for as little as three, six, nine or 12 months.
 At the end of the deal, you simply hand the keys back to the finance provider and decide whether you want to take out another contract on a new car or walk away.

 So how is this appropriate for new businesses?
 Well, short-term agreements that are no longer than three months don’t require a credit check, meaning a lack of financial history isn’t an issue when you’re applying.
 What’s more is that it’s usually available for both personal and business customers, and can even include insurance cover, maintenance and breakdown recovery.

-Want to learn more about leasing?
+Want to learn more about leasing and car finance?
 Head over to our leasing guides for all the information you need.